Service Dogs Can Ease Veterans’ PTSD and Anxiety, Studies Say

 How service dogs keep PTSD anxiety in check

-The study — which surveyed 216 veterans, including 134 with a service dog and 82 on a waitlist — found the service dogs’ training to detect increasing anxiety in veterans and provide physical contact (in the form of nudging, pawing, or licking during episodes) to be the most important and most often used in a typical day.
-The veterans also rated all of the service dogs’ trained tasks as “moderately” to “quite a bit” important in aiding their PTSD, including their ability to notice the veterans nightmares and wake them up, as well as their training to look the opposite way in a crowded room or store, which provides veterans with a sense of security.
+The study surveyed 216 veterans, including 134 with a service dog and 82 on a waitlist.
+The veterans rated all of the service dogs’ trained tasks as “moderately” to “quite a bit” important in aiding their PTSD, including their ability to notice the veterans’ nightmares and wake them up, as well as their training to look the opposite way in a crowded room or store, which provides veterans with a sense of security.

 Why the human-dog bond is important

 This suggests that there are therapeutic aspects of the service dogs’ companionship that help just as much, if not more, than their trained tasks, Rodriguez says.
-“These service dogs offer valuable companionship, provide joy and happiness, and add structure and routine to veterans’ lives that are likely very important for veterans’ PTSD.
+“These service dogs offer valuable companionship, provide joy and happiness, and add structure and routine to veterans’ lives that are likely very important for veterans’ PTSD.”

 Why additional research and PTSD treatment options are needed